There are two types of Student Visa categories;

 - Child students – for children aged between 4 and 17 years old who will study full time at an independent fee-paying school.

-The Education Provider otherwise known as the Sponsor The school or college must have a licence from the UK Border Agency.
+The Education Provider otherwise known as the ‘Sponsor’ must have a License issued by UK Visas & Immigration.